 - I like to include crystals to center myself and the room.

--Sometimes I include my pets.
+- Pets are welcomed additions.
 My cat was sitting right next to me the entire time I was recording.
 If you’re including your dog or pup make sure you have a little extra time so that you can allow them to relax.
 This is always such a treat.